esemsc-as4623/pypsa-background/Research Avenues.md

 	- easy but never comprehensive
 - multi-criteria analysis
 	- include multiple dimensions in the objective function, solve model with different weights
-	- still prone to modelling artefacts
+	- still prone to modelling artifacts
 - modelling to generate alternatives
 	- re-solve a model to get a different solution within some additional bounds
 	- elegant but requires substantial effort to implement